emoacht/Monitorian/README.md

 ### Setup

 1. [Install Visual Studio](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio).
 2. In Visual Studio Installer, go to the **Individual components** tab and make sure the following components are checked and installed.
-The version must match the corresponding field of a project's `.csproj` file.
+The version must match the corresponding field of project (.csproj) file of each project.

 | Components                                                      | Fields                 |
 |-----------------------------------------------------------------|------------------------|